open-telemetry/opentelemetry-configuration/schema-docs.md

       }
     },
     "headers_list": {
-      "type": [
+      "description": "Configure headers.
+Entries have lower priority than entries from .headers.\n The value is a list of comma separated key-value pairs matching the format of OTEL_EXPORTER_OTLP_HEADERS.
+See https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md#configuration-options for details.\n If omitted or null, no headers are added.", "type": [
         "string",
         "null"
       ]
     },
     "compression": {
-      "type": [
+      "description": "Configure compression.\n Values include: gzip, none.
+Implementations may support other compression algorithms.\n If omitted or null, none is used.", "type": [
         "string",
         "null"
       ]
     },
     "timeout": {
-      "type": [
+      "description": "Configure max time (in milliseconds) to wait for each export.\n Value must be non-negative.
+A value of 0 indicates no limit (infinity).\n If omitted or null, 10000 is used.", "type": [
         "integer",
         "null"